nishantbalaji/nishantbalaji/README.md

 - I'm currently working at:
   - 🛰 [NASA Goddard](https://www.nasa.gov/goddard) as a software engineering intern on the [EOSDIS](https://earthdata.nasa.gov/eosdis) team working to create a usage based data discovery tool using machine learning and natural language processing.
   - 🦜 [Engineers for Exploration](http://e4e.ucsd.edu/) on the [Acoustic Species ID Team](http://e4e.ucsd.edu/acoustic-species-identification), working to automatically label audio data from the Peruvian Amazon
-  - 🏠 [NOMΛD](https://visitnomad.com/), a prop-tech SaaS startup disrupting the homesharing industry
+  - 🏠 [NOMΛD](https://visitnomad.com/), a prop-tech SaaS startup disrupting the homesharing industry as a tech lead.
   - 💠 [ACM Dimensions](https://github.com/acmucsd), a upcoming conference aimed to explore the various facets of technology, as both a developer and logistics lead.
 - Contact me on my [Linkedin](https://www.linkedin.com/in/nishantbalaji/), or [email me](mailto:nishantb1130@gmail.com).
 - Check me out on my [website](http://nishantbalaji.me/)!